 Install a reliable ad blocker

 Powerful utilities such as Poper Blocker target unwanted pop-ups and ads, so they don’t overrun your screen.
 Poper Blocker can block scam virus alerts prior to surfacing on your device.
 With functions such as “Block simple popups”, you can disable simple popups which open in a new window or tab.
-Additionally, “Block advanced popups (overlays)” allows you to disable additional intrusive overlays directly from the page.
+Additionally, “Block advanced popups (overlays)” allows you to block intrusive overlays directly from the page.

 Both of these can be activated from the Poper Blocker browser extension main dashboard, so you have complete control over harmful content.